o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

     {{< /note >}}

     When the build completes, you can find the project binaries in your project directory under `build/<platform>/bin/profile`.

+    {{< note >}}
+On Windows, if you have multiple versions of Visual Studio installed, Project Manager will build with the highest version detected.
+To specify the version of Visual Studio, use the CMake environment variable `CMAKE_GENERATOR_PLATFORM` with a [value from the CMake generator list](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#visual-studio-generators).
+    {{< /note >}}

 1. To open your built project in the Editor, move your pointer inside your project's icon box and choose **Open Editor**.